Estimated reading time: 10 minutes

-The Government’s road map to implementation outlines its proposed timetable for more phased consultations and for bringing key measures of the Bill into force.
+The Government planned for the Bill to pass in late October/ Early November this year.
+It published a road map to implementation earlier in the year, outlining its proposed timetable for more phased consultations and for bringing key measures of the Bill into force.
+This will now need to be ammended.

-The majority of the reforms will take effect in April and October 2026, see below, with the most far reaching reforms including the changes to unfair dismissal rights and to zero-hour contracts, not arriving until 2027.
-This will be a relief to employers already grappling with exceptionally tough economic conditions.
-The sheer complexity of regulating zero-hour arrangements, and the strong resistance to these reforms from the House of Lords, business groups, and the hospitality sector, has played a role in the delays.
+The majority of the reforms are set to take effect in April and October 2026, see below, with the most far reaching reforms including the changes to unfair dismissal rights and to zero-hour contracts, not arriving until 2027.

 Phased consultations from Autumn 2025